 Talk to your doctor about the medications you are taking.
-Up to one week before the procedure, you may be asked to stop taking some medications such as:
+You may be asked to stop taking some medications up to one week before the procedure.

-Most commonly, you will have general anesthesia.
-You will be asleep.
+In most cases, you will have general anesthesia.
+You will be asleep during the procedure.

 After you are asleep and do not feel any pain, a needle will be inserted to inject carbon dioxide into your abdomen.
 The gas will make your abdomen expand.
 This will make it easier to see the organs.
 The laparoscope will then be inserted through a small hole that is cut in the skin.
 The laparoscope lights, magnifies, and projects an image onto a video screen.
 The area will then be inspected.

 If necessary, several other incisions will be made in the abdomen.
 Tiny tools will be inserted to take biopsies or do surgery.
 The incisions will be closed with stitches or clips.

 This varies greatly depending on the procedure

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 When you are home, follow your doctor's instructions, which may include:

 You should be able to go back to regular activities in about one week.
 If the procedure was done to help diagnose a condition, your doctor will suggest treatment options.
 Biopsy results may take up to a week to come back.